georgipeltekov/ngx-file-drop/README.md

 ## Overview

-An Angular 4 & 5 module for simple desktop file and folder drag and drop
+An Angular 6 module for simple desktop file and folder drag and drop.
+This library does not need rxjs-compat.

+For Angular 5 and 4 support please use older versions.

 ## DEMO
 You can check the [DEMO](https://georgipeltekov.github.io/) of the library